 - No fencing.
 Many pool drownings occur when there is no fencing enclosing the pool or locked gates.
 This is especially dangerous for children, who often will not recognize the risks the pool poses.

 - Lack of warning signs.
 Some pool accidents are caused when owners fail to post warning signs of possible dangers, such as the depth of the water.

 - Drain entrapment.
 Swimmers—especially children—can get their legs, arms, hair, or other body parts caught in an improperly covered drain or suction outlet and drown.

 - Lack of water clarity.
-If the water’s chemical balance is not proper or maintenance is not performed, the water can become murky and hide small children who are drowning and who could otherwise be rescued.
+If the water’s chemical balance is improper or maintenance is not performed, the water can become murky and hide small children who are drowning and could otherwise be rescued.

 - Missing depth markers.
-When there are no depth markers or they are faded, children can inadvertently cross into the deep end without realizing it.
+Children can inadvertently cross into the deep end without realizing it when there are no depth markers, or they are faded.
 They can quickly drown if they do not have the swimming skills to swim in deeper water.

 - Defects in the pool.
-Some drownings are caused by defects in the design or manufacture of the pool.
-If this is a cause of a child’s injuries or death, the parts and pool manufacturer could be liable to compensate the victim in a product liability claim.
+Defects in the design or manufacture of the pool cause some drownings.
+If this is the cause of a child’s injuries or death, the parts and pool manufacturer could be liable to compensate the victim in a product liability claim.

 Types of Compensation a Victim Can Recover

 Children who are victims of a pool drowning can suffer permanent disabilities, such as traumatic brain injury, paralysis, and seizures, due to the lack of oxygen to their brains during the drowning.
 They are entitled to compensation for their injuries from the negligent party that caused them.
 Damages that can be recovered include: